syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 The above HTML template is used as a template for each data label.
 Here, “point.x” and “point.y” are the placeholder text used to display the corresponding data point’s x & y value.

-The following code example shows how to set the id of the above template to *‘template’* option,
+The following code example shows how to set the id of the above template to [template](../api/ejchart#members:series-marker-datalabel-template) option,

 {% highlight js %}